MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/defender-for-office-365-whats-new.md

 ## September 2022

 - **Anti-spoofing enhancement for internal domains and senders:**
   - For spoofing protection, the allowed senders or domains defined in the [anti-spam policy](anti-spam-policies-configure.md) and within user allow lists must now pass authentication in order for the allowed messages to be honored.
-The change only impacts messages that are considered to be internal (the sender or sender's domain is in an accepted domain in the organization).
-All other messages will continue to be handled as they are today.
+The change only affects messages that are considered to be internal (the sender or sender's domain is in an accepted domain in the organization).
+All other messages continue to be handled as they are today.

 - **Automatic redirection from Office action center to unified action center:** The action center in the Email & Collaboration section **Email & Collaboration** > **Review** > **Action center** (https://security.microsoft.com/threatincidents) is automatically redirected to **Actions & Submissions** > **Action center** > **History** (https://security.microsoft.com/action-center/history).